Hugoberry/PowerQueryFunctional/README.md

 ![PowerBI](media/heading.PNG)

+## Quickstart
+This module uses the extensibility provided by [Data Connectors](https://github.com/Microsoft/DataConnectors), so in order to use it you have to:
+1. Create a `[My Documents]\Microsoft Power BI Desktop\Custom Connectors` directory
+2. Enable the **Custom data connectors** preview feature in Power BI Desktop (under *File | Options and settings | Custom data connectors*)
+3. Copy the the contents of `/build` folder with all the *.mez files into the above folder
+4. Restart Power BI Desktop

+## For developers
+In order to extend the modules
+1. Install the [Power Query SDK](https://aka.ms/powerquerysdk) from the Visual Studio Marketplace
+2. Edit the existing `Data Connector Projects` or *.pq files
+3. Build the solution
+The deployable *.mez files will be located in the Debug folder of each module under `/src`.
+The Relese configuration of the build will copy these files into the `/build` folder.

+# Functions
+For additional examples and explanations, please refer to the embeded documentation of each of the functions.
 ## _.Identity
 A function that does nothing but return the parameter supplied to it.
 Good as a default or placeholder function.